MSUSAzureAccelerators/AI-Powered-Insurance-Claims-Automation-Accelerator/README.md

 ### Step0 - Before you start (Pre-requisites)

-These are the key pre-requisites to deploy this solution:
+These are the key pre-requisites to deploy this accelerator:

-1. **You need a Microsoft Azure account** to create the services used in this solution.
+1. **You need a Microsoft Azure account** to create the services used in this accelerator.
 You can create a [free account](https://azure.microsoft.com/en-us/free/), use your MSDN account, or any other subscription where you have permission to create Azure services.

-2. **PowerShell**: The one-command deployment process uses PowerShell to execute all the required activities to get the solution up and running.
+2. **PowerShell**: The one-command deployment process uses PowerShell to execute all the required activities to get the accelerator up and running.
 If you don't have PowerShell, install it from [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6).
 Direct link to [MSI download](https://github.com/PowerShell/PowerShell/releases/download/v6.2.3/PowerShell-6.2.3-win-x64.msi).
 If you have an older version of Power Shell you will have to update to the latest version.

 3. **Request access to Form recognizer**.
 Form Recognizer is available in a limited-access preview.
 To get access to the preview, fill out and submit the Form Recognizer [access request form](https://aka.ms/FormRecognizerRequestAccess).
 Once you have access, you can [create](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_azure_cognitiveservices_formUnderstandingPreview#create/Microsoft.CognitiveServicesFormRecognizer) the form recognizer service